sergioburdisso/pyss3/docs/tutorials/movie-review.rst

 Hyperparameter Optimization
 ----------------------------

-As mentioned earlier, hyperparameter optimization will allow us to find better hyperparameters values for our model.
+As mentioned earlier, hyperparameter optimization will allow us to find better :ref:`hyperparameter <ss3-hyperparameter>` values for our model.
 To begin with, we will perform a grid search over the test set.
 To carry out this task, we will use the ``grid_search`` command.
 Let's see what this command does and how to use it, using the ``help`` command:

 .. code:: console